+Babies and toddlers enjoy the gardens because of the open green space and model sailboats.
+Older children and teenagers will enjoy the activities and people-watching.
 There are some pretty fabulous restaurants (notably Tomara, Pavillon de la Fontaine Paris, Buvette des Marionnettes) close to the gardens where you can treat your kids to some delicious French cuisine.

 The nearest bus stop is the Luxembourg RER, and the nearest Paris metro stops are at Notre-Dame des Champs (line 12) or the Odeon (lines 4 & 10).

 The Grévin Museum is a wax museum that was established by Arthur Meyer in 1882 and situated on the Seine’s right bank in the 9th arrondissement of the Grands Boulevards, making it an easy, entertaining stop for children on a Paris tour during your family trip.
 It is included in the CityPass.

 Kids will enjoy wandering one of the first wax museums built in Europe.
 It has a baroque design that comes with a hall of mirrors (without having to travel to Versailles) which was made in 1900 and initially housed at the Paris Palace of Mirrors.